Pentax 645Z vs Sony NEX-3N

 Studio photographers will appreciate that the Pentax 645Z (unlike the NEX-3N) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the NEX-3N has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the NEX-3N has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the NEX-3N was succeeded by the Sony A5000.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.

 So what is the bottom line?
 Is the Pentax 645Z better than the Sony NEX-3N or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.